Women in Vatican City: Abortion

 The law of Vatican City recognizes the canon law of the Catholic Church as its primary source of law and primary reference for legal interpretation, and it adopts several Italian laws for practical purposes, such as the Italian penal code in force in 1929 with local modifications.
 Canon 1397 §2 and articles 381 to 385 of the penal code both prohibit abortion without explicitly mentioning any exception, but article 49 of the penal code lists the principle of necessity to save one's life, which removes punishment for any action that would otherwise be a crime.
 The authors of the Italian penal code considered that this article allowed abortion to save the woman's life, but the Church's interpretation of the canon law is more restrictive, allowing only indirect abortion under the principle of double effect, such as treatment for an ectopic pregnancy or cancer.
 In these cases the procedure is aimed only at preserving the woman's life, and the death of the fetus, although foreseen, is not willed either as an end or as a means for obtaining the intended effect.

 Donne in Vaticano

 In September 2016, Vatican authorities approved the creation of Donne in Vaticano, the first women-only association of the Vatican.
 The members of the association are journalists, theologians, and economists.
 It is led by founding president Tracey McClure.
+Its initial secretary was Susan Volpini, who later co-founded the Vatican City women's national football team.